 At a Glance

 |Procedure||Outpatient surgery performed under local anesthesia or general anesthesia depending on the technique chosen and the patient’s request.
 Process involves removing excess tissue for a slimmed down result.|

 |Benefits||Reduced size of labia major or minora and improved comfort and confidence.|

 |Recovery time||Patients may experience discomfort and swelling for several days and should refrain from sexual activity, bike riding, horseback riding or excessive athletic activities for 5–6 weeks following surgery to promote proper healing.|

 |Tips||Keep the area clean to avoid infection and avoid clothing or activities that irritate the surgical site.|

 As with all surgeries, there are certain risks involved.
-That’s why Dr. Rodgers will be sure to discuss your procedure in detail—describing the realistic potential results and any possible risks—during your initial consultation.
+During your initial consultation, Dr. Rodgers will discuss your procedure in depth and will describe the realistic potential results and any possible risks.

 Please CLICK HERE to learn more about our exciting diVa technology to help with urinary incontinence, painful intercourse and sagging labial tissues for women.
 Dr.Rodgers is the first physician in Colorado to introduce this newest laser to help women achieve their best sexual health and enjoyment.
 As a result of her expert care with this latest laser technology, her office has been designated as a “Sciton Center of Excellence”.